OpenNMS/extremecomponents/README.md

-# extremecomponents
+# Extreme Components

-repo based on the original extremecomponents 1.0.1 java code
+This repository is based on the original extremecomponents 1.x java code, imported from https://code.google.com/archive/p/extremetable/source/default/source